-Although radium can precipitate with sulfate (log Ksp = -10.38) and will co-precipitate with barium and strontium bearing minerals (barite, celestine log Ksp = -6.63, -9.99), their low solubility and rapid precipitation generally do not constrain long term Ra behavior in most natural systems barring radioactive decay [1].
+Radium precipitates with sulfate (log Ksp = -10.38), and will co-precipitate with barium and strontium bearing minerals (barite, celestine log Ksp = -6.63, -9.99 (reference xxx)).
+However their low solubility and rapid precipitation generally do not constrain long term Ra behavior in most natural systems barring radioactive decay [1].
 Hence, Ra adsorption to solids, particularly mineral surfaces, imparts the greatest chemical control on soluble Ra transport in groundwater systems [2], [9].
 Under environmental conditions, Ra is not redox active, and its solution speciation is dominated by free radium (Ra2+) across a wide range of chemical conditions (e.g. pH and salinity).
-Weak complexes with carbonate, sulfate, and chloride are observed, but these solution species dominate at extremely acidic or basic pH values and when ligand activities are high (greater than 1 M) [12].
+Weak complexes with carbonate, sulfate, and chloride are observed, but these solution species dominate at extremely acidic or basic pH values and when ligand activities exceed environmentally relevant activities[12].
 Numerous studies have examined Ra (ad)sorption to natural sediments and specific minerals by measuring and comparing distribution coefficients, Kd [2], [13]–[16].
-In general, iron (hydr)oxides, manganese oxides, and some clay minerals are found to be the most potent sorbents of Ra.
-Organic matter also plays an important role, but it is unclear how it compares to the aforementioned mineral phases [17].
+In general, iron (hydr)oxides, manganese oxides, and some clay minerals are found to be potent sorbents of Ra.
+Organic matter also plays an important role, but it is unclear how it compares to mineral phases [17].
 While reported Kd values provide a useful indicator for the extent of radium retention in a given system, these coefficients are empirical and not easily adapted to chemically dynamic and mineralogically complex systems.
-As an example, a compilation of radium isotope Kd values saw significant variations in Kd for common estuarine minerals, even when only representative synthetic iron oxides were considered [18].
+As an example, a compilation of radium isotope Kd values saw appreciable variations in Kd for common estuarine minerals, even when only synthetic iron oxides were considered [18].
 Sorption of other group II ions to montmorillonites and other clay minerals is also well studied [19]–[21], but there is only a limited data set for radium sorption [22].
 There is very little data examining the sorption of radium to reduced minerals that form during natural cycling of certain groundwaters.
 Reduced minerals are of particular interest during hydraulic fracturing when considering releases of deep, anoxic, radium enriched waters to the surface, or injection of oxic water into deep, anoxic formations that have accumulated radium over long periods of time.
-The gaps in the available data make it difficult to predict radium fate in groundwater where multiple mineral surfaces will compete to sorb dissolved radium in constantly shifting solution and mineralogical conditions.